From Prompts to Printable Models: Support-Effective 3D Generation via Offset Direct Preference Optimization: Results

 \paragraph{Evaluation Metrics} We utilize the NSV metric to evaluate the support structures generated by our proposed method and the baseline models, as it directly relates to the goal of support-efficient 3D generation.
 To extend NSV metric from a single model to the whole dataset, we define the volume-weighted NSV as the default computation method, and denote the arithmetic mean of NSV values as NSV$^*$.
 Additionally, different models may yield varying results for the same prompt, allowing us to assess the rate considering the cases of both win and tie (under a threshold of $10^{-3}$) based on NSV across the entire benchmark dataset, a measure we refer to as support-efficient consistency (SEC).
-This metric offers an alternative means of evaluating the consistency of support structure reduction while reducing the impact of randomness.
+To evaluate the semantic fidelity, we computed CLIP scores~\cite{radford2021learning} for the generated meshes.

 \paragraph{Baselines} Our model is built upon a pretrained diffusion-based 3D generation framework, which provides a solid foundation for our approach.
 We specifically select the pretrained model, referred to as TRELLIS~\cite{tang2023dreamgaussian}.
 In addition to this strong baseline, we train two more models using vanilla Direct Preference Optimization (DPO) and the Direct Reward Optimization (DRO)~\cite{li2025dso}.
 These comparisons are primarily aimed at assessing physical stability, enabling us to evaluate the effectiveness of our approach in enhancing the robustness and reliability of the generated 3D models.